 With governments mandating stricter emissions standards, the obvious economic solution is to produce cleaner burning gasoline vehicles or a higher number of hybrids.
 In either of these scenarios, catalytic converters still have a long road ahead of them, and this PGM recycler will be happy to have a long and successful career recycling them.

-Cliff Hope is the senior account manager at PMR Inc., headquartered in Canada.
-Research for this commentary was done in partnership with Chrysten Newton, the supplier experience manager at PMR.
+Research for this commentary was done in partnership with Chrysten Newton, the Marketing Director at PMR.
 More information on the company is available at www.pmrcc.com/en.